 This article is going to be interesting to you if one of these points applies:

 Great, you are still reading!
 You might notice that spreadsheets are sometimes being used for things that they have not been made for.
 A few of those things could be project planning, todo lists, a complete CRM or product inventory.
 When making these things you will notice that it becomes too complex for a spreadsheet.
 This mainly has to do with the fact that you can't make relations.
 Lets say you are making a project planning and want to know which team member is going to work is which task.
 You need to make a relation with the team member and the task.
-It becomes especially difficult if you also want to group these tasks in sprints or milestones and if you have customers which can have different projects.
+It becomes especially difficult if you also want to group these tasks in sprints or milestones and if you have customers that can have different projects.
 Imagine doing this with a spreadsheet, keeping everything clear and organised while collaborating with your team members.
 We also think this is very hard!

-You are also very limited in which types of data you can store.
+You are also limited in which types of data you can store.
 By default the spreadsheet recognizes which value you are adding to a cell.
 This could be a text, number, date or a formula.
-But what if you want to store images, files, checkboxes, bar codes, ratings or you just want to add a little bit of logic to a cell.
-Something like where you can only choose from a set of choices or for example a number with 3 decimals after the dot or comma.
+But what if you want to store images, files, checkboxes, bar codes, ratings or you just want to add a little bit of logic to a cell, for example where you can only choose from a set of choices or for example a number with 3 decimals after the dot or comma.